 The late-enrollment penalty is an amount that is added to your Part D premium.
-You may owe a late-enrollment penalty, if at any time after your initial enrollment period is over, there is a period of 63 days or more in a row when you did not have Part D or other creditable prescription drug coverage.
-"Creditable prescription drug coverage" is coverage
+You may owe a Part D late-enrollment penalty, if at any time after your initial enrollment period is over, there is a period of 63 days or more in a row when you did not have Part D or other creditable prescription drug coverage.
 "Creditable prescription drug coverage" is coverage that meets Medicare's minimum standards since it is expected to pay, on average, at least as much as Medicare's standard prescription drug coverage.
-The amount of the penalty depends on how long you waited to enroll in a creditable prescription drug coverage plan any time after the end of your initial enrollment period, or how many full calendar months you went without creditable prescription drug coverage.
+The cost of the late-enrollment penalty depends on how long you went without Part D or creditable drug coverage.
 You will have to pay this penalty for as long as you have Part D coverage.
 When you first enroll in our plan, we let you know the amount of the penalty.
 Your Part D late-enrollment penalty is considered your plan premium.
-If you do not pay your Part D late-enrollment penalty, you could lose your prescription drug benefits.
+If you do not pay your Part D late enrollment penalty, you could lose your prescription drug benefits.

-How much is the Part D "late-enrollment penalty"?
+How much is the Part D late enrollment penalty?